Connect with us

 Buju Banton convicted of cocaine charge, faces 15 years in prison

-But Banton testified he was merely boasting, and prosecutors conceded he had never put money into a deal, nor made any.
+But Banton testified in court he was merely boasting, and prosecutors conceded he had never put money into a deal, nor made any.

-His Before the Dawn won Reggae Album at the Grammy awards last week.
+His Before the Dawn won Best Reggae Album at the Grammy awards last week.

 Much of the case hinged on video and audio recordings taken by the informant and by Drug Enforcement Agency personnel.
 The informant was paid $50,000 after Banton's arrest in December 2009 with two others.